 Moneyline betting explained.
 Learn what positive and negative moneyline numbers mean.
-Know when to bet moneylines instead of spreads.
+Know when to bet moneylines instead of spreads when you gamble on sports.
 Calculate ML payouts when you’re betting more or less than $100.
 Convert moneyline odds to their decimal or fractional equivalent.

 Definition of Moneyline Betting

 Bet is made on outright winner.
 A positive number denotes the underdog.
 A negative number denotes the favorite.
 Two -110 negative numbers indicate no specific favorite.
 This is a PK or pick ’em bet.
 Choose either selection.

 - Review money lines for a matchup.
 See current money lines here.